-The purpose of the alter environment statement is to alter the properties of the Purpose
+The purpose of the alter environment statement is to alter the properties of the Purpose alter environment specified environment.

 The alter environment statement is used to change the resource requests that are Description defined in this environment.
 Running jobs are not affected.